 Whatever your riding preference, LifeSpan has a fitness bike to meet your needs, whether for residential or commercial use.
-Our recumbent and upright bikes come equipped with USB drives and/or Bluetooth.
-Using these features, exercise results can easily be tracked and managed using the LifeSpan Club.
-Plus, our commercial exercise bikes generate their own power so you can charge your mobile devices using the USB port.
+Our recumbent and upright bikes come equipped with USB drives and our commercial exercise bikes generate their own power so you can charge your mobile devices using the USB port.

 Recumbent bikes are generally ideal for users where comfort is a major factor.
 The semi-reclined riding position of a recumbent bike helps reduce stress to the lower back,

 sit bonesneck, wrists and hands.
 Additionally, with the back in a slightly reclined position, full expansion the lungs becomes easier and less forced than that of an upright bike.

 Our line of stationary recumbent bikes includes the residential R3i, R5i, and the commercial R7000i.
 Both models feature a step-thru design, allowing you to get on and off the bike with ease.
 The most important advantage of a recumbent bike compared to an upright bike is seat comfort.
 The exercise bikes use a molded seat back, similar to high-end office chairs supporting the lower back and maintaining proper posture.
 This seat back is breathable to reduce sweat build up.
 The contoured molded foam seat bottom is both comfortable and durable and the office chair style armrests with built in sensors to pick up your heart rate.